mailbox-encore/VstHostSwitcher/README.md

 > x64Path2=\[enter your second x64 VST HOST path here\]
 > ...etc

 You can enter several pairs (x86 + x64) of VST host paths and specify your preferred one using the optionnal _preferredPath_ key.
-If the _preferredPath_ key is not specified, the script will use the first pair of paths as default.
+If the _preferredPath_ key is not specified, the script will use the _xNNPath1_ pair of paths as default.

 Notice that if no VST HOST application path is defined, the script will use the following default values respectively for the x86 and x64 default VST Host application path location:

 - E:\Hosts\Tone2 - NanoHost\NanoHost32bit.exe
 - E:\Hosts\Tone2 - NanoHost\NanoHost64bit.exe

-These path entries will work obviously only if they are existing on your machine... ;o) Therefore, I am strongly advising you to fill the ``VstHostSwitcher.ini`` file with **your own** path entries.
+These path entries will obviously only work if they are existing on your machine... ;o) Therefore, I am strongly advising you to fill properly the ``VstHostSwitcher.ini`` file with **your own** path entries.

 <a name="ANCHOR_EXE"></a>